bjornbytes/lovr-docs/guides/Compiling.md

 permissions, change the package ID or app name, etc.

 Any file named `AndroidManifest*.xml` will be ignored in LÖVR's git repository.

+### Changing the Package ID

+LÖVR extracts the package name from the `AndroidManifest.xml` file (`org.lovr.app` by default).
+To use a different package id, edit `etc/AndroidManifest.xml`, or set the `ANDROID_MANIFEST` CMake variable to set a custom manifest with a different package id.

 ### Creating a Keystore